vurral/get-latest-chromium-nightly/README.md

 ## Installation

 I'm using ruby@2.3.0.
-The only thing you have to do is a `gem install rubyzip oga'.
+The only thing you have to do is a `gem install rubyzip'.

 Clone the repo with 'git clone git@github.com:kramsee/get-latest-chromium-nightly.git' and add following alias into your `~/.bash_profile`: